Vlahaka/Unified-framework/bh_merger.md

-## Universe Motion, Blackhole Collision, and Light Flash – A Scaffold Perspective
+## From Flash to Background: A Structural Origin of CMB through Black Hole Scaffold

 ## Overview